 Dr Helder Marçal is an international recognized expert in Biopharmaceutical Engineering, tissue engineering and Regenerative medicine technologies using stem cells.
 His research spans multidisciplinary fields of Biomedical Engineering, Theranostics, Biomaterials, Tissue regeneration in space, Biogerontology and Autoimmunity.

-Dr Marcal is translating biomedical applications for the treatment of autoimmune arthritis (spondyloarthritis) and type 1 diabetes.
+Dr Marcal is translating biomedical applications for the treatment of autoimmune arthritis (spondyloarthritis).
 In autoimmune arthritis, these are associated with with the HLA-B27 phenotype that causes the susceptibility for autoimmune tissue destruction.
 Dr Marcal has identified the mechanism of how tissue destruction is enabled.
-This technology leads the field for the development of a bona fide biotherapeutic to help halt the immuno-pathogenesis of these conditions.
+This technology leads the field for the development of biotherapeutics to help halt the pathogenesis of these conditions.
 Dr. Marçal has been a finalist for inventor of the year UNSW Australia.
 His research has been highlighted at the Powerhouse Museum, The Sydney Morning Herald, National Geographic, Discovery Channel, ABC Catalyst, The Sunday Telegraph, NASA TV, New York Times, to name a few.